top of page

 • Labor Thanksgiving Day (November 23)

-There are four holidays that take place closely or consecutively, also known as Golden Week in Japan.
-They are Shōwa Day, Constitution Day, Greenery Day, and Children’s Day.
-Many employees use their annual leave during this period to take the whole week off.
+One significant period is called Golden Week in early May, which includes four consecutive holidays: Shōwa Day, Constitution Memorial Day, Greenery Day, and Children’s Day.
+Many employees use their annual leave to take the whole week off.

 Besides the annual leave and national holiday, employees are also entitled to family-related leaves, such as child care, wedding, and mourning.